turingschool/will-andy-pick-me/README.md

 ## Submission

 **At or before noon**, push your code to a GitHub repository and deploy to GH pages.
-Complete [this](https://forms.gle/QVxUYHXapp3SSegSA) submission form to share your work with us.
+Complete the provided submission form in your channel to share your work with us.

 ## Workflow